Interpreting the SDG Index and Dashboards results

 The Sustainable Development Report (formerly the SDG Index & Dashboards) is a global assessment of countries' progress towards achieving the Sustainable Development Goals.
 It is a complement to the official SDG indicators and the voluntary national reviews.

-All data presented on this website are based on the publication Sachs, J.D., Lafortune, G., Fuller, G. (2024).
-The SDGs and the UN Summit of the Future.
-Sustainable Development Report 2024.
+All data presented on this website are based on the publication Sachs, J.D., Lafortune, G., Fuller, G., Iablonovski, G. (2025).
+Financing Sustainable Development to 2030 and Mid-Century.
+Sustainable Development Report 2025.
 Paris: SDSN, Dublin: Dublin University Press.
-10.25546/108572
+DOI: https://doi.org/10.25546/111909

 Feedback?
 Questions?
 Contact us at info@sdgindex.org